microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/06-Implement-Manage-FsLogix.md

 ## Introduction

-- FSLogix is the WVD user profile solution which allows yours to log onto any VM in the HostPool and maintain their user experience.
+- FSLogix is the AVD user profile solution which allows yours to log onto any VM in the HostPool and maintain their user experience.
 - User Profiles are also a critical part of Disaster Recover planning.
 - Follow the FSLogix requirements & best practices.